-3.11.1 There could be several potential options open to salvors, including the use of 'LOF contract wording', followed by a submission to Arbitration to determine any salvage claim.
-Secondly, salvage contractors could rely on their rights to bring a common law salvage claim in which ever jurisdiction the services were performed, and thirdly the usage of other national / standard form contracts in other jurisdictions may increase.
+- 4.7.3 There could be several potential options open to salvors including: - A. Use of 'LOF contract wording', followed by a submission to arbitration to determine any salvage claim; - B. Salvage contractors could rely on their common law rights to bring a salvage claim in whichever jurisdiction the services were performed in; or - C. The usage of other national / standard form contracts in other jurisdictions may increase. - 4.7.4 Pre-award contracts do not include ang element of encouragement as part of the award intended to support future investment in the salvage industry and may also introduce delays in contracting.